 If you really want to mix things up, you could even mix something very structural like a plaid with something much more bohemian like a tye dye.
 You can wear the same print also when one is multicolored and larger and the other is finer and in one or two tones.

 Structure matters-somewhat.
 When you pair a boxy jacket in a floral with a fluid wide leg pant in stripes, this looks much better than a floral kimono over a floral sundress.
 The silhouette, as well as the print matters in this situation.
 You will look like a bag lady if you are drowning in prints and there is no sign of your body.

 Tip #7: One of my favorite looks is mixing prints with inverted colors.

 Comment below if you’d like me to do more blogs on styling.
 I would love to show you guys how some of these techniques work.
 Let me know if you have any questions or specific topics you’d like me to cover.
-Subscribe to my channel and click the bell to get notified when I upload new videos every Friday!.
+Subscribe to my channel and click the bell to get notified when I upload new videos every Friday!
+You can shop my collections here.
 Thanks for watching and have a great day!

 Watch the full YouTube video here:

 Watch this video on 10 Easy Tips to Make your Outfit Look More Expensive